grantr/event-source-the-hard-way/docs/02-bootstrap.md

 You'll need to choose the following:

 * **A license.** The reference project uses Apache 2.
-* **A group name.** This is the unique domain used to identify your project's resources.
-The reference project uses `sources.knative.dev`, but you should choose one unique to you or your organization.
+* **A domain name.** This is the unique domain used to identify your project's resources.
+The reference project uses `knative.dev`, but you should choose one unique to you or your organization.
 * **An author name.** This is the copyright owner listed in the copyright notice at the top of each source file.
 The reference project uses `The Knative Authors.`